sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 An important aspect of data archiving is data integrity.
 The archiving facility of SURFsara automatically checks the data stored on tape by comparing files every once in a while.

-Archived folders created using dmftar can be verified based on a checksum that is stored within it.
+Archived folders created using dmftar can be verified based on a checksum that is stored within the dmftar archive.

 Hint: look for the verify option.